Name: Lorenzo Alfonso

 Involvements:

-Major/Minor: Political science, legal studies and business administration minors
+Major/Minor: Political science, business administration minor

 Years of PA Service: First year